The ultimate convenience for serious-minded straighteners, but not without its foibles

 Sleek and relatively light

 Lengthy charging time

 Well, mostly anyway.
-With one notable exception, the Babyliss 9000 is the only cordless straightener to offer the performance of a high-end styling iron in handy wire-free form.
-Want to know how it measures up to it's plugged-in pals?
+With one notable exception, the Babyliss 9000 is one of the only cordless straighteners to offer the performance of a high-end styling iron in a handy wire-free form.
+Want to know how it measures up to its plugged-in pals?
 Read on to find out more.

 RRP: £200 Weight: 810g Cord Length: 1m Warranty: 2 years Charging time: Three hours for 30 minutes use Added extras: UK and EU adaptors, roll-up heat mat, silicone sleeve, storage case

 Babyliss 9000 Cordless Hair Straightener design and first impressions

 The Babyliss 900 Cordless looks exactly how you’d expect a hair straightener to look, except (dun, dun dun) it doesn't have a cord – which is naturally the first thing you notice.
 Other than that the only other things to note about its appearance are that it’s sleek and black (bar a little rose gold) with slimline plates.
 It feels nice to hold and satisfyingly premium.